ministryofjustice/security-guidance/docs/acceptable-use.md

 Unacceptable use might also affect you, too:

--   Duspension of access, so that you cannot do your work.
+-   Suspension of access, so that you cannot do your work.
 -   Disciplinary proceedings, up to and including dismissal.
 -   Termination of contract for contractors and agency staff.